philippemiron/alice-rag-llm/docs/description.rst

 When using Alice RAG, the user can choose from three Gemini's model.
 Gemini models were selected because Google offer limited free tier API.
 The models available are:

-- Gemini 1.0 Pro
-- Gemini 1.5 Pro
+- Gemini 2.5 Pro
-- Gemini 1.5 Flash
+- Gemini 2.5 Flash

 The first model, from the previous generation, is slightly faster but provides simpler and less accurate answers compared to the newer models.
-The two latest models (1.5 Pro and Flash) offer higher accuracy but are generally more expensive and slightly slower.
-The default model is set to `Gemini 1.5 Flash`, which provides fast and versatile performance across diverse variety of tasks.
+The two latest models (Pro and Flash) offer higher accuracy but are generally more expensive and slightly slower.
+The default model is set to `Gemini 2.5 Flash`, which provides fast and versatile performance across diverse variety of tasks.
 The user can change the model on the left sidebar of the interface to optimize their experience.